aimeejulia/ecobasa/Website Texts.md

 Why do we need ecobasa?
 ------------
-Hopefully more and more people realize that the way the privileged western mainstream society is living, is creating pollution, poverty, artificial dependency and fear.
+Hopefully more and more people realize that the privileged western mainstream society way of life is creating pollution, poverty, artificial dependency and fear.

 We live in a stable global eco-system.
 We are dependent on this system as it supplies us with air, water, land and food.
-Not yet fully understanding this complex system, we act like we would own it in stupid, unsustainable ways, that damage its current state and therefor ourselves within it.
+Not yet fully understanding this complex system, we act like we would own it in stupid, unsustainable way, that damages its current state and therefor ourselves within it.

 As the nature of complex systems is always looking for stability there are mechanisms sustaining it.
 As we as human race are mainly acting like parasites we should be able to see the effects of that behaviour soon.

-There are millions of people around the world who are actively searching for alternatives, likeminded people and knowledge how to live an eco-sustainable life.
+There are millions of people around the world who are actively searching for alternatives, likeminded people and knowledge on how to live an eco-sustainable life.
 More and more feel that its time to change their own life towards an environment caring way.
 The awareness spreads and the knowledge is already there.
-What lacks this movement, is the right tools for accessing knowledge, connect with other people to join forces and organize the eco-revolution.
+What this movement lack is the right tools for accessing knowledge, connect with other people to join forces and organize the eco-revolution.
 Facebook will just not let you do that, as well as any product of exploit-capitalistic structures.

 What we need is a system that is structured differently from its core - that is ecobasa.org

 In our research we found that self sustaining micro-economies like ecovillages would be a good alternative against globalized consumerism.

 Living in sustainable communities converts our footprints into something creative that make the world a better place.

 As this lifestyle also spreads the awareness of where the stuff that we eat and heat comes from and what it actually needs to produce what we consume, it should naturally lead to a humble way of simple living.
-Living close to nature, perceiving its rhythms and learning to respect and understand our surrounding is essential to live in harmony with the local/global eco-system.
-Also living close to each other with a sense of community is not just good for mental health, but also offers support for the individual when in need and enables greater resilience.
+Living close to nature, perceiving its rhythms and learning to respect and understand our surroundings is essential to live in harmony with the local/global eco-system.
+Also living close to each other with a sense of community is not just good for ones mental health, but also offers support for the individual when in need and enables greater resilience.
-If we manage to life naturaly like a tree in a forrest, there is no waste, everything is useful for somebody else.
+If we manage to live naturaly like a tree in a forest, there is no waste, everything is useful for somebody else.
-The only problem is, that we life seperated, like stones in a desert.
-In our culture there is no inspiration and guidance, even no hope on how to do it different.
+The only problem is that we live seperated, like stones in a desert.
+In our culture there is no inspiration and guidance, even no hope on how to do it differently.

 What has been missing was an intelligent interactive directory of sustainable communities and ecovillages, already established or under construction, that can accomodate, teach, and employ people looking for these opportunities to create win-win opportunities between communities and individuals interested in alternative ways of living.